mstephen19/nanolith/README.md

 });
 ```

-These hooks run on the same thread as their service/task.
+These hooks run on the same thread as their corresponding service/task.

 ## 🚨 Managing concurrency

 Nanolith automatically manages the concurrency your services and task calls with the internal `pool` class.
 By default, the maximum concurrency is one thread per core on the machine.
-This is a safe value to go with; however, the `maxConcurrency` can be modified up using one of the set `ConcurrencyOption`s.
+This is a safe value to go with; however, the `maxConcurrency` can be modified up using one of the available `ConcurrencyOption`s.

 ```TypeScript
 // index.ts 💡